-Finally, the South Korean economy will continue to be a two-speed one, with dynamic industrial conglomerates - the chaebols– co-existing with a low-productivity services sector.
-And there are still important issues regarding corruption and the transparency of the chaebols, characterised by family control and hereditary succession.
+Lastly, the Korean economy will remain at two speeds with the dynamic industrial conglomerates – the chaebols– but also a low-productivity service sector.
+Furthermore, the transparency of the chaebols, characterized by family control and hereditary succession, remains limited.

 Financial situation under control